-Installing a Nest thermostat is one of the best ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you can expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the easiest ways to improve the daily schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code appear.
+The exact error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Here are seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you could address it and the projected cost to do so.
-Don't forget that while the price will ultimately depend on the exact Nest model, you can count on paying between $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific parts necessary to finish repairs.
+Let’s consider seven of the most frequent error codes you may encounter on your Nest thermostat.
+We’ll review the basics of each error code as well as how you might fix it and the projected cost to do so.
+Don’t forget that while the costs will ultimately hinge on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the issue is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician will inspect electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician will examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software problem.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
 If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and progressively inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of bare copper.
-When they find the problem connector, it can be swapped for a new one.
+They’ll shut off the power and slowly look at each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
+After they find the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can check a handful of other places before consulting a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+In the event the breakers are on, you can search a couple of other places before calling a professional technician.

-As this error can consume your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-In the event it displays error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to get in touch with a pro.
+Since this error can consume your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power by using a USB cable.
+Assuming it reveals error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will likely be best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician needs to meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+The technician will cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that's the result of an overcurrent.
-If excessive power is sent using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off straightaway.
-You can then get in touch with a professional technician with the proper experience diagnosing and fixing electrical damage.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is transported inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off straightaway.
+You can then get a hold of a professional technician with the necessary experience identifying and solving electrical malfunctions.

 e73 – Critical